torvalds/linux/Documentation/scsi/scsi-generic.rst

 These include cdrecord, cdparanoia, SANE and cdrdao.

-Mapping of Linux kernel versions to sg driver versions
+Mapping of GNU/Linux kernel versions to sg driver versions
 ======================================================
-Here is a list of Linux kernels in the 2.4 series that had the new version of the sg driver:
+Here is a list of GNU/Linux kernels in the 2.4 series that had the new version of the sg driver:

      - lk 2.4.0 : sg version 3.1.17